2024-01-17 08:30:00

 In December 2022, the announcement circulated that it had been found, in the Tel Lachish National Parkin Israel, Salome’s tomb.
 The site is ancient according to archaeologists.
 Perhaps the most striking thing are the inscriptions on the wall and the votive remains that suggest a kind of chapel in his honor that lasted until the 11th century.

-In any case, it could be said that Salome was the first to have received a miracle from Jesus.
+In any case, it might be said that Salome was the first to have received a miracle from Jesus.
 Unbelieving midwife, or wise woman and disciple?
 It is difficult to study these testimonies because they belong to different periods and because they do not coincide with the doctrine.
-However, they are there, and they are the pieces of a puzzle that tell us about the relevance of women in the history of Christianity and a lush, and at times silent, spirituality that nourished these communities for centuries.
+However, they are there, and they are the pieces of a puzzle that tell us regarding the relevance of women in the history of Christianity and a lush, and at times silent, spirituality that nourished these communities for centuries.

 * Early Christian writings, partly parallel to the books of the NT, but not accepted by the Church.